-- Removal from Service, cleaning & disconnection for final tanks in Project scope - Demolition and cutting up of a number of tanks, spheres and bullets.
-Only 3 tanks to complete as of end of 2018 - Removal of redundant infrastructure associated with the tanks i.e. water draw equipment and pipelines.
-Regrade all compound areas
+- Removal from service, cleaning & disconnection for final tanks in Project scope - Demolition of 3 tanks completed this year, nil remain - Removal of redundant infrastructure associated with the tanks i.e. water draw equipment and pipelines. - Regrade all compound areas

 Pipelines/Pipeways